 The Sexual Assault Resource Center exists to support and provide services to survivor of sexual assault.
 Our goal is to see progress.
 Progress to eliminate sexual violence from the Brazos Valley.

-In 1981, several members of the Brazos County District Attorney’s Office began to discuss the need for services to victims of sexual assault.
-Beginning in December of 1981, three individuals, Justice of the Peace Carolyn Hensarling, District Attorney Travis B. Bryan, III, and Assistant District Attorney Carolyn Ruffino, became the incorporators of Brazos County Rape Crisis Center, Inc., a non-profit, private corporation.
-At its annual meeting in 1982, the incorporating members were elected to the Board of Directors, adopted the by-laws and established policies and procedures for the operation of the organization.
+In 1981, several members of the Brazos County District Attorney’s Office began to discuss the need for services for survivors of sexual assault.
+From these conversations, three individuals, Justice of the Peace Carolyn Hensarling, District Attorney Travis B. Bryan, III, and Assistant District Attorney Carolyn Ruffino, founded the Brazos County Rape Crisis Center, Inc., a non-profit, private corporation.
+At its annual meeting in 1982, the Board of Directors were appointed and the Center adopted its by-laws and established policies and procedures for the operation of the organization.

 In 1982, the Center began to train volunteers and officially opened in October of 1983.
 Since that time, the Center has trained over 1,000 volunteers, established strong community partnerships, conducted training and educational workshops, and assisted survivors with crisis intervention services.
 The volunteers are the backbone of this agency and we could not do it without their support.
 As a result, we depend on incredible people from the community to support our work and warriors for the cause to end sexual violence.
 Together, we can work to provide support and services to the Brazos Valley.